reluce/szurubooru-toolkit/README.md

 Please note that you have to set `deepbooru_enabled` if you want to use it.

 ## Scripts
+Following scripts are currently available:

+* `auto-tagger`: Batch tagging of posts with SauceNAO and Deepbooru
+* `create-tags`: Batch creation of tags with their categories
+* `delete-posts`: Batch delete of posts
+* `import-from-booru`: Batch importing of posts with their tags from various Boorus
+* `reset-posts`: Batch resetting of posts (remove tags and sources)
+* `upload-media`: Batch upload of media files from local source folder
+* `tag-posts`: Manual batch tagging

+See the descriptions below on how to use them.

+If you installed this package with pip, you can generally just call the scripts from your shell (if your $PATH is set correctly).

+If you cloned the repo from GitHub, prefix the above scripts with `poetry run`, e.g. `poetry run auto-tagger "date:today"`.
+Note that your current working directory has to be the the root of the GitHub project.

 ### auto-tagger
 This script accepts a szurubooru query as a user input, fetches all posts returned by it and attempts to tag it using SauceNAO/Deepbooru.